 If the IRS denies your request for a client's tax penalty abatement but you still believe the client qualifies, you can appeal the decision within 30 days.
 IRS Publication 4576 has more information about the appeals process.

 Becker helps you stay up-to-date and well-informed on penalty abatements as well as both new and existing tax laws and guidelines with CPE courses that expand your expertise.
-Learn more about our solutions today.
+Get the best value in continuing professional education with a Prime CPE subscription and access over 700 on-demand courses, 1,000 live webcasts annually, and weekly CPE podcasts.

 1.Internal Revenue Service.
 "Collections Activities, Penalties and Appeals."
 IRS, 2023, www.irs.gov/statistics/collections-activities-penalties-and-appeals.